blues32767/Windows-Adobe-Hosts-Update-and-Service-Removal-Tool/README.md

 ## How to Use

 1. **Download Files**
-   - Place Update-Hosts-adobe.ps1 and hosts.txt in the same folder
+   - Place `Run-Adobe-Hosts-Update.bat`, `Update-Hosts-adobe.ps1` and `hosts.txt` in the same folder

 2. **Run the Script**
-   - Right-click on the `Update-Hosts-adobe.ps1` file
+   - Right-click on the `Run-Adobe-Hosts-Update.bat` file
-   - Select "Run with PowerShell"
+   - Select "Run as administrator"
    - If a security prompt appears, enter Y (Yes)

 3. **After Completion**